 We got off to a really good start, but I started to fade quickly.
 I was just a tad overly eager at the start, had I just paced myself a little better it would have been a LOT better.
 We were rockin' it out when the course turned we saw that we weren't the last ones.
 Something must have happened at some point because next thing we knew there was a cop car trailing us.... we were the last two.
 After a while the cop car stopped following us, which was good because it was really wigging me out.
 Anyways, we pushed on, and finished the 5K in 52:15 minutes which means our pace was 16:51 minutes per mile.
 Which in my mind is not too shabby.
 We are going to try and run another 5K towards the end of the month or beginning of October, and we are aiming for a finish in 45 minutes.
 We've got this covered!

 And because now the song is stuck in my head, I give you none other than Madonna from a 1984 performance.

 I'm a wife, a mom to one beautiful daughter, a photographer, Zumba instructor.
-I've been on a weight loss journey since January 2010 and have lost 130lbs thus far and still have a long way to go but have already come so far.
+I've been on a weight loss journey since January 2010 and still have a long way to go but have already come so far.
 I am officially one of those people with a 13.1 sticker on their car.
 Now, I've gotten the crazy idea in my head that my 13.1 is lonely and needs a 26.2 sticker buddy.